Lil' Miss murder: Disappearance

 On March 25, 1988, Kimmell left from Denver, heading north to her parents' home in Billings.
 Her mother, Sheila, had departed from Denver on a flight to Billings the day before, as she was scheduled to go on a skiing trip.

 En route to Billings, Kimmell planned to stop in Cody, Wyoming along the way to pick up her boyfriend, Ed.
-Wyoming Highway Patrol records showed that she was stopped for speeding in Douglas, Wyoming at 9:06 p.m.
+Wyoming Highway Patrol records showed that she was stopped for speeding in Douglas, Wyoming just outside Casper, Wyoming at 9:06 p.m.
 While attempting to pay her ticket, Kimmell was followed to an ATM by the officer, but found the machine incompatible with her debit card.
 The officer agreed to allow Kimmel to mail a check to the police department to pay the fine once she returned to Billings.
-This was the last confirmed sighting of Kimmell, though there was one unconfirmed sighting of her inside a Casper grocery store at approximately 10:00 p.m. that night.
+This was the last confirmed sighting of Kimmell, though there was one unconfirmed sighting of her inside a Casper, Wyoming grocery store at approximately 10:00 p.m. that night.

 Kimmell was reported missing by family members the following day, March 26, when her boyfriend, Ed, called their home in Billings notifying them that Lisa had never arrived to pick him up at his home in Cody.